Analysis | Is the 9/11 era over?

 “The main risk in retrenchment lies in taking it too far or too fast.
 Any effort to disentangle the United States from the world comes with complicated downsides,” wrote William Burns, president of the Carnegie Endowment for International Peace and a veteran former U.S. diplomat.
 “Former president Barack Obama’s attempt to shift the terms of U.S. engagement in the Middle East offers an important caution.
 His thoughtful long game met the unsynchronized passions of the region’s short game, creating significant dislocations and doubts about American power.”

 That sort of dim view of the Middle East is becoming widespread in Washington.
-“The situation in a variety of countries seems so dire that it is hard not to imagine that additional and significant ruptures are in the offing,” wrote Steven Cook of the Council of Foreign Relations.
+“The situation in a variety of countries seems so dire that it is hard not to imagine that additional and significant ruptures are in the offing,” wrote Steven Cook, of the Council on Foreign Relations, in Foreign Policy.
 “Struggles over identity, sovereignty, legitimacy, and individual as well as communal rights are entangled in ways that are remaking the region.
 Among a number of imaginable outcomes, further deterioration, violence, and authoritarianism seem most likely.”

 It amounts to a headache that many U.S. policymakers no longer want to tolerate.
 Critics on the left also point to the flimsiness of the ideological clash that came with 9/11.
 “Though anxieties about Islam permeated U.S. culture in the 2000s, by the 2010s it became clear that this most recent threat du jour didn’t have the staying power of the Soviet Union — the ‘jihadists’ just weren’t powerful enough to truly threaten the United States,” wrote Daniel Bessner, a historian at the University of Washington.
 “It’s partially for this reason that we’re now witnessing attempts to stoke a ‘New Cold War’ with China, which, if initiated, would provide the foreign policy establishment with the logic it needs to justify the ever-increasing expenditures that undergird the American Empire.”

 But even if we’ve entered into a new chapter of history, as Rhodes put it, the previous one isn’t quite finished — certainly not for those living in the countries affected by the U.S.-led “war on terror.”
-A study published this week by the Watson Institute of International and Public Affairs at Brown University “conservatively” estimated that at least 37 million people have been displaced by wars linked to the U.S. response after 9/11.
+A study published this week by the Watson Institute for International and Public Affairs at Brown University “conservatively” estimated that at least 37 million people have been displaced by wars linked to the U.S. response after 9/11.

 One can quibble over the direct causality behind some of these displacements.
 The United States was hardly the prime political actor in the violence that forced millions of people from their homes in countries like Syria, Somalia and the Philippines.
 But the chaos of these conflicts is still part of the tragedy of the 9/11 era.